 |Short Description of Yourself||

 I enjoy the creative process of writing, but believe I am somewhat of an anomaly because I also enjoy editing and research.
 A “pantser”, I try not to think beyond the current line materializing on the screen.
 When not writing, I enjoy swing dancing, travel and relaxing on the dock, usually with a craft beer in hand.
-(You thought I was going to say “a book in hand”, didn’t you.)
+(You thought I was going to say “a book in hand”, didn’t you.
+That would be in my other hand.)
 In grade school, Spelling classes gave me my lowest marks.
 Close behind were Grammar and Literature.
 To me, Shakespeare wrote in a foreign language, one that I didn’t understand.
 And Dickens?
 Well his novels were just way too long for a book with no pictures.
 As such, I am living proof that there is hope for all, regardless of what the school system says.

 |Writing Focus or Interests||